-Congratulations on your decision to use Flowlink $^{\circledR}$ software.
+Thank you for choosing to use Flowlink[®] software.
 Flowlink is a powerful application that allows you to monitor instruments manufactured by Teledyne Isco.
 With Flowlink you can:

 - Manage instrument sites using the familiar interface of Microsoft[®] Windows[®]. - Remotely retrieve data from installed instruments. - Present site data graphically. - Generate and manipulate statistical information from the site data. - Edit site data. - Convert site data created in earlier Isco software systems for management in Flowlink.